mnevans93/blades-and-brigandines/README.md

     Starting development path:
         1. Build HTML and rough CSS for main screen
             a.
 Game title
             b.
-Basic game explanation with option to click modal for detailed game overview
+Basic game explanation with option to click How to Play for detailed game overview
             c.
 Modal for game overview
             d.
 Button to "start the game"
         2. Build HTML and rough CSS for character creation screen